 Every Child a Winner

 Bill Sumner, coach at Corona del Mar High School in Newport Beach, California, agrees on the importance of success, but often uses the word winning when talking about children and running.
 To Sumner, when a child succeeds by running just one second faster than a week before, the child wins, just as a child improving their grade in the classroom is a winner.
 In this context, winning and success are one in the same.
 For example: “Kendra, I know you can do this obstacle course three times today.”
 As simple as that is, it gives Kendra a goal, one you know she can achieve.
 When she does it, and she will, congratulate her.
 She experienced success.
 She is a winner.

-Coach Lambros tells us to keep our focus on what the child is doing that day and that time.
+Stan Lambros, coach at Cheyenne Mountain HS in Colorado, tells us to keep our focus on what the child is doing that day and that time.
 Along with this, keep the focus on their effort; their determination.
 Why?
 Because for many young runners, where they finish in terms of time or place may not reflect their effort.
 They ran smart, paced themselves well, had a strong finish, but their time and place may distort their feeling of success.
-By placing the focus on their effort, on what went well, young runners can come away from every run feeling they succeeded regardless of their time or place.
+By placing the focus on their effort, on what went well, they can come away from the run feeling they succeeded regardless of their time or place.